 Though effective, they produce unpleasant side effects that include arthralgias, or pain and stiffness in joints.

-Occurring in around half of all people who take aromatase inhibitors, arthralgia can be severe enough to cause some people to drop out of treatment.
+Occurring in around half of all people who take aromatase inhibitors, arthralgia can be severe enough to cause some people to

 Finding a way to minimize the discomfort will help women to tolerate these drugs and improve survival rates in the long run.